 Starting with a specific example, auction houses buyer’s premiums are always quoted as a percentage of the hammer price (the amount you bid), but invariably this figure is net of applicable Sales Tax or Value Added Tax (VAT or TVA).
-In the USA, where Sales Taxes are routinely added on top of retail prices, this isn’t so much of an issue, but in countries such as the UK where VAT is usually included in a gallery’s retail price, the additional tax on the auction premium can come as a surprise to unprepared buyers.
+In the USA, where Sales Taxes are routinely added on top of retail prices, this isn’t so much of an issue, but in countries such as the UK where VAT on art imports is usually included in a gallery’s retail price, the additional tax on the auction premium can come as a surprise to unprepared buyers.
 Export (VAT exempt) sales can be negotiated with UK auction houses for some overseas buyers, but you will have to use the auction house’s own shippers and may not be able to reframe or restore prior to shipping.

 VAT / TVA regulations in EU countries can even trip up professional accountants.
 US collectors expecting a default 20% reduction on the asking price of a work sourced in the UK as a reflection of the VAT saving on export are often left disappointed when they find out that the work is being sold through the Margin Scheme.
 In this instance, the VAT is only levied on the dealer’s profit, therefore the export discount is nowhere near what the buyer might have expected.
-This article is not the place to discuss the inner workings of the Margin Scheme, but it’s another example of how a knowledgeable advisor can help with the practical aspects of acquiring art, not just the artistic.
+This article is not the place to discuss the inner workings of the Margin Scheme, but it’s another example of how a knowledgeable advisor can help with the practical aspects of art acquisition, not just the artistic.

 We referred previously to shifting sands with regards to tax rates and their application.
 It surprises many new collectors that VAT rates can vary significantly across a unified economic block like Europe and, furthermore, an individual country’s rate can change markedly year on year especially with regards to reduced rates on fine art importation.
 Advising on the most tax efficient method of importing into a particular economic zone is an important part of an advisor’s role.
 It is also of primary importance that the advisor is equally aware, and advises against, any procedure which could be considered evasive of domestic or international tax laws.